How To Roast A Turkey In The Oven?

 - Of course, your roast turkey recipe would not be complete without a good sauce or gravy to accompany it.
 Here is a very simple and tasty method to make a good sauce that everyone will love.

-- Add about half a pint of water (this can be water from the vegetables if you have any or chicken stock, or a mixture of water and wine) to the giblets in the roasting tin and mix the juices from the pan into the liquid.
+- Add about half a pint of water (this can be water from the vegetables if you have any cooking or chicken stock, or a mixture of water and wine) to the giblets in the roasting tin and mix the juices from the pan into the liquid.
 Simmer for about 10 minutes and strain the liquid into a serving jug.

 - If you prefer a thicker gravy you can mix a little cornstarch with water and add to the meat juices before simmering it.
 A good tip is to use a small balloon whisk to prevent it from going lumpy.